First Month in Panama

 RESTAURANT SPANISH

 Here is a “cheat sheet of some basic words you might want to know when going to a restaurant.
-It will help you read the menu and also ask for items you might want.
+It will help you read the menu and request items you might want.
 Also, it is important to know that in Panama, a waiter or a waitress will never give you your check until you ask.
 That is considered rude in this country.
-They know that some families might save up an entire year to be able to take the whole family to a restaurant.
-The employees would never give anyone the impression that just because they are through with their meal that they are no longer welcome.
+They know that some families might save an entire year to take the whole family to a restaurant.
+Employees would never give anyone the impression that, just because they have finished their meal, they are no longer welcome.
 So whenever you are ready to leave the restaurant, remember to ask for the check by saying, “La Cuenta Por Favor!”
 If you don’t ask for your check, you may be there forever!

 menu — menú